0xskar/0xskar.github.io/_posts/2022-06-16-TryHackMe-nmap03.md

 - ``-sF`` FIN scan - The FIN scan sends a TCP packet with the FIN flag set.
 - ``-sX`` Xmas scan - An Xmas scan sets the FIN, PSH, and URG flags simultaneously.

 On scenario where these three scan types can be efficient is when scanning a target behind a stateless (non-stateful) firewall.
 A stateless firewall will check if the incoming packet has the SYN flag set to detect a connection attempt.
 Using a flag combination that does not match the SYN packet makes it possible to deceive the firewall and reach the system behind it.
-However, a stateful firewall will practically block all such crafted packets and render this kind of scan useless.
+However, a stateful firewall will Boxly block all such crafted packets and render this kind of scan useless.

 ##### [](#header-5)Answer the questions below